5 Bank Accounts I Use to Keep My Money Organized

 Short Term Savings Goals

-Where: Local Bank
+Where: Local Bank (Still at FNBO)

 This account is great for short term sinking funds because once you have hit your savings goal, you can purchase whatever it was you were saving for.
 I personally keep all of my sinking funds in one account and have an excel tracking sheet that divides up the total into each savings goal.
 Some people have multiple different accounts for each goal depending on what their goals include.